Top German Social Democrats urge party to back coalition talks with Merkel

 The most divisive issues for the two blocs concern taxes, pensions, migration and healthcare but both parties are aware that a grand coalition is one of the last options on the table.

-The coalition question has split the SPD, with branches in Berlin and the eastern state of Saxony-Anhalt recommending their members vote against, and Brandenburg and Hamburg in favour of coalition talks.
+The coalition question has split the SPD, with branches in Berlin and the eastern state of Saxony-Anhalt recommending their members vote against, and Brandenburg and Hamburg in favor of coalition talks.

 Those against also argue that such an arrangement would allow the far-right Alternative for Germany (AfD) to become the largest opposition party.